What is a bystander?

 How can bystanders help when tackling bullying behaviour?

 Research has clearly demonstrated (see ABA briefing in the resources section) that bystanders play a significant role in bullying.
 Proactive and preventative interventions implemented at individual, class, school and community level have the potential to reduce bullying, alongside reactive strategies to deal with bullying incidents when they occur.
 The risks of encouraging children to intervene in bullying situations must also be acknowledged.

 We adults must also recognise our own bystanding behaviours and seek to model positive actions by looking at our own ‘systems, structures and policies and do some audits and research into how they may be framing, perpetuating and justifying bullying and harassment among pupils’ (Pallotta-Chiarolli 2005).

-ABA and our members have many resources to help support encouraging bystanders to become defenders in bullying situations.
+ABA and our members have many resources to help support encouraging bystanders to become defenders or 'upstanders' in bullying situations.
 For example, module 1 of our free CPD online training covers the roles involved in bullying.